willdurand/Propilex/README.md

 Unit Tests
 ----------

-First, install the application as described in section _Installation_.
+First, install the application as described in section [Installation](#installation).

 ### Backend